 First, you must realize what child-centered learning is.
 It is, simply put, a style of teaching that focuses on the needs of the student, rather than trying to get them to conform to your own standards of expectations and achievement.
 Child-centered education gains its roots from Jean Piaget, who believed that children learn best by doing things.
 He said, “Learning is not achieved by teaching, but teaching is useful only as it contributes to the natural process of learning.”

 One of the first steps you are going to have to take in transitioning your classroom into a child-centered environment is building positive relationships with your students.
 This is the key to success in any effective and meaningful learning environment, whether it is child-centered or not.
-As educators, we must learn to understand our students on a personal level so that we can meet their individual needs.
+As educators, we must learn to understand our students on a personal level so that we can meet their individual needs and fulfill the importance of child centered education.
 With this understanding, we aim to build relationships with our students that foster positive communication and allow us as teachers to better serve them.

 Second, it is important that parents are involved in their child’s education at home.
 This will help create a strong support system for the student when they are in school.
 If students feel supported by their family members, they are more likely to be motivated and work harder in class.
 Understanding your students on a personal level and building relationships with them is a key to creating this support system.

 One of the most important things to understand about child-centered education is that it does not stem from traditional learning methods, such as textbooks or lectures.
 Often, in the effort of wanting students to be “engaged” in their own learning, many teachers turn towards the use of technology and other “fun” methods of teaching.

 While these methods are great for motivating students, child-centered education must stem from a deep understanding of your students as people, not from the way you want them to learn or be motivated.
 Some ways that teachers try to motivate through fun activities may actually be working against this deeper understanding of the child.
 Activities used to motivate students may be misused by teachers who do not fully understand their students or how to best teach them.